mobeets/psychometric-fits/README.md

 The posterior-ish function is used to determine whether or not the next potential sample is in a region of higher posterior probability compared with the previous sample.

 The proposal function describes how to generate the next potential sample.
 (If the proposal function is symmetric this sampling procedure is sometimes called _Metropolis samping_.
 If it is independent of the location of the most recent sample it is called an _independent sampler_.)
+The result is a sort of random walk of samples through the posterior-ish function; often the proposal function is a Gaussian centered on the most recent sample with a given variance.
+Choosing this variance is crucial to sampling the entire posterior, which you can see in the image below.

 ![Example of proposal function of M-H](/img/proposal-fcn.png?raw=true "Example of proposal function of M-H")